pytorch/tutorials/recipes_source/xeon_run_cpu.rst

 ----------

 In this tutorial, we explored a variety of advanced configurations and tools designed to optimize PyTorch inference performance on Intel(R) Xeon(R) Scalable Processors.
-By leveraging the ``torch.backends.xeon.run_cpu script``, we demonstrated how to fine-tune thread and memory management to achieve peak performance.
+By leveraging the ``torch.backends.xeon.run_cpu`` script, we demonstrated how to fine-tune thread and memory management to achieve peak performance.
-We covered essential concepts such as NUMA access control, optimized memory allocators like TCMalloc and JeMalloc, and the use of Intel(R) OpenMP for efficient multithreading.
+We covered essential concepts such as NUMA access control, optimized memory allocators like ``TCMalloc`` and ``JeMalloc``, and the use of Intel(R) OpenMP for efficient multithreading.

 Additionally, we provided practical command-line examples to guide you through setting up single and multiple instance scenarios, ensuring optimal resource utilization tailored to specific workloads.
 By understanding and applying these techniques, users can significantly enhance the efficiency and speed of their PyTorch applications on Intel(R) Xeon(R) platforms.